sdziallas/comp55/docs/labs/10-Timer.md

 ![# of times moving animation updating count](lab10media/media/timerinitmidcut.gif)

-The **Timer** objects in java have a lot of flexibility, and so I encourage you to later look at all the ways you can use and leverage a timer.
+The **Timer** objects in java have a lot of flexibility and so I encourage you to later look at all the ways you can use and leverage a timer.
-But for now I want to direct you to two methods:
+But for now, I want to direct you to two methods:

 - **```stop```** (Stops the timer)
     - Stops the timer